Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 For the first time, the XI Olympic Games of 1936 in Berlin were used as a powerful ideological mouthpiece, the main image project of the Nazi IIIReich.
-Never before had the Olympics been held with such pomp - only 20 million Reichsmarks were spent on festive events - a record-breaking amount.
-About 4 million fans came to the games, radio reporters from 41 countries of the world worked in Berlin.
-49 countries and 4066 athletes participated in the games; in addition to sports records, they set new record- by the number of participants.
-The former modesty of the Olympics was forever done away with.
+Never before have the Olympics been held with such pomp - only at holiday events 20 million Reichsmarks were spent - a record amount of money.
+About 4 million fans came to the games, and radio reporters from 41 countries worked in Berlin.
+49 countries and 4066 athletes took part in the games; in addition to sports records, they set new record- by the number of participants.
+The former modesty of the Olympics was forever over.

-Although the tradition of lighting the Olympic flame has existed since 1928, however, for the first time the fire was delivered to Berlin from the Greek Olympia by runners passing the torch, as baton The Olympic torch relay began in 1936.
+Although the lighting tradition Olympic flame existed since 1928, but for the first time the fire was brought to Berlin precisely from the Greek Olympia by runners passing the torch, like baton- The Olympic torch relay began with the 1936 Games.

-For the first time the opening of the Olympics was televised in live- Twenty-five large screens were installed in various places in Berlin, and people could freely watch the progress of the Olympic Games.
+For the first time the opening of the Olympics was broadcast on television in live- Twenty-five large screens were installed in various places in Berlin, and people could freely watch the Olympic Games.

-After the First World War, Germany was not allowed to participate in the 1920 and 1924 Olympic Games.
-On May 13, 1931, the International Olympic Committee decided to hold the 1936 Games in Germany - such a step would help the country in crisis return to the bosom of civilization.
-However, in 1933, Hitler's Nazis came to power, and the following year, serious debate flared up in the world about the advisability of holding the Games in Berlin.
-They were especially stormy in the USA - Jewish and Catholic, secular and religious organizations - the main athletes of the future Olympics were categorically against it.
-However, in Germany itself, the Olympic Games were considered "flooded by the French, Belgians, Poles and Negro-Jews (!)".
+After the First World War, Germany was not allowed to attend the Olympic Games of 1920 and 1924.
+On May 13, 1931, the International Olympic Committee decided to hold the 1936 Games in Germany - such a step would help the country in crisis return to the fold of civilization.
+However, in 1933, Hitler's Nazis came to power, and the following year, serious debate broke out around the world over the advisability of holding the Games in Berlin.
+They were especially violent in the USA - Jewish and Catholic, secular and religious organizations - the main athletes of the future Olympics were categorically against it.
+However, in Germany itself the Olympic Games were considered “overrun by French, Belgians, Poles and Negro-Jews (!).”
 The fate of the Olympics was becoming uncertain.
-Back in 1932, the newspaper "People's Observer" (Völkischer Beobachter) in its comments on the 10th games of 1932 in Los Angeles wrote:
+Back in 1932, the newspaper "People's Observer" (Völkischer Beobachter) wrote in its comments on the 10th games of 1932 in Los Angeles:

-"Negroes have nothing to do at the Olympics [...]
-Today, unfortunately, it is not uncommon for a free person to be forced to challenge the palm of the black-skinned, the Negro.
-This is an unprecedented insult and dishonor for the Olympic idea, and the ancient Greeks would have turned over in their graves, if they knew what modern people have turned into their sacred National Games[...]
+“Negroes have nothing to do at the Olympics [...]
+Today, unfortunately, there are often cases when a free person is forced to challenge the palm of a forced black, a Negro.
+This is an unprecedented insult and dishonor to the Olympic idea, and the ancient Greeks would have turned over in their graves, if they knew what modern people have turned their sacred national Games[...]
 The next Olympic Games will take place in 1936 in Berlin.
 We hope that those in positions of responsibility know what their duty is.
-Blacks should be excommunicated.
+Blacks must be excommunicated.
 We are waiting for this" .

-Four years later, such "conversations in the ranks" in Germany ceased.
+Four years later, such “talk in the ranks” ceased in Germany.

 2. Preparation.

 Hitler perfectly understood the opportunity to demonstrate to the world a new, revived and, most importantly, peace-loving Germany.
-The task was ambitious - to outshine all previous games both in terms of the scope of the competition and the number of participants and spectators.
-In addition to the German Olympic Committee, the Ministry of Foreign Affairs and the Ministry of Propaganda were involved in organizing the Olympics, and a whole army of special emissaries was sent abroad to attract foreign tourists.
+The goal was ambitious - to eclipse all previous games both in the scope of the competition and in the number of participants and spectators.
+In addition to the German Olympic Committee, the Ministry of Foreign Affairs and the Ministry of Propaganda were involved in the organization of the Olympics, and a whole army of special emissaries was sent abroad to attract foreign tourists.

 Large-scale construction work began.
-Based on the previously built sports complex"Olympia Park", erected before the First World War, when Germany was going to host the failed VI Olympic Games in 1916, a grandiose project for that time was developed.
-The plan included the construction of an 86,000-seat stadium, a separate hockey stadium, a riding arena, a swimming pool, an outdoor sports arena and the Olympic village for 140 cottages.
+Based on the previously built sports complex"Olympia Park", built before the First World War, when Germany was going to host the failed VI Olympic Games of 1916, a grandiose project for that time was developed.
+The plan included the construction of an 86,000-seat stadium, a separate hockey stadium, a riding arena, swimming pool, open sports arena and the Olympic Village with 140 cottages.

-Not only the builders were preparing.
-The branches of the NSDAP, the German Ministry of the Interior and the Berlin police issued a mass of orders and directives, which prescribed from June 1 to September 15 to remove all anti-Semitic slogans, it was forbidden to use prisoners in work carried out near the roads.
-On July 16, 1936, an anti-gypsy raid took place, about 800 gypsies - residents of Berlin and its environs were arrested and placed in a special camp Marzahn (Berlin-Marzahn).
-We didn't forget about the burghers - "every owner of the house must keep the front garden in perfect order."
+It wasn't just the builders who were preparing.
+Branches of the NSDAP, the German Ministry of the Interior and the Berlin police issued a lot of orders and regulations, which ordered, from June 1 to September 15, to remove all anti-Semitic slogans, and it was forbidden to use prisoners in work carried out near roadways.
+On July 16, 1936, an anti-Gypsy raid took place, about 800 Gypsies - residents of Berlin and its environs - were arrested and placed in a special camp Marzahn (Berlin-Marzahn).
+They didn’t forget about the burghers - “every house owner must keep the front garden in impeccable order.”

-In Berlin, all signs of anti-Semitism completely disappeared, the members of the IOC audit committee were able to meet with Jewish athletes, who, of course, assured them of their complete freedom to play sports in the new Germany.
+In Berlin, all signs of anti-Semitism completely disappeared, members of the IOC audit commission were able to meet with Jewish athletes, who, naturally, assured them of their complete freedom to play sports in the new Germany.
 Two weeks after the end of the games, everything will return to normal.

 3. Construction.

-The design and construction of the Olympic complex was carried out by the architect Werner March ( Werner Julius March) between 1934 and 1936, the construction of the stadium alone cost 77 million marks.
-The original design of the stadium had a metal frame, but Hitler, who preferred other materials, succeeded in replacing the metal with natural stone, which gave the stadium an antique character.
-Here the “Theory of the Value of Ruins” by the Führer’s favorite architect Albert Speer played its role, according to which “modern buildings assembled from building structures [...] were ill-suited to become a “bridge of tradition”, which, according to Hitler’s plan, should be transferred to future generations: it is inconceivable that the rusting heaps of rubble would evoke the heroic enthusiasm that Hitler admired in the monuments of the past.
-[Therefore, it was necessary] to create such structures, the ruins of which through the centuries or (as we calculated) through the millennia would correspond to the Roman ruins " .
+The development of the project and construction of the Olympic complex was carried out by the architect Werner March ( Werner Julius March) between 1934 and 1936, the construction of the stadium alone cost 77 million marks.
+The original design of the stadium had a metal frame, but Hitler, who preferred other materials, succeeded in replacing the metal with natural stone, which gave the appearance of the stadium an antique character.
+Here the “Theory of the Value of Ruins” of the Fuhrer’s favorite architect Albert Speer played a role, according to which “modern buildings assembled from building structures [...] were not very suitable to become a “bridge of tradition”, which, according to Hitler, should have been transferred to future generations: it is inconceivable that rusting heaps of rubble would evoke the heroic inspiration that delighted Hitler in the monuments of the past [Therefore, it was necessary] to create such structures, the ruins of which in centuries or (as we hoped) in millennia would correspond to the Roman ruins." .

-The theory was tested in the 45th - the stadium building survived.
+The theory was tested in 1945 - the stadium building survived.

 4. Opening.